 The International Human Trafficking Institute is a division of the National Center for Civil and Human Rights.
 As a 501(c)3 charitable organization, NCCHR does not pay overhead costs to vendors or organizations who we engage in a fee for services.

-Logistics and Facilities support
+Logistics & Facilities Cost

 The Center provides necessary support for IHTI’s events and logistic operations, ensuring the success of each programming and educational initiative of IHTI and The Center.